Speaker: Patrick Twomey, MD, Chief Medical Director, Chief Medical Quality Officer, Essentia Health, Duluth, Minnesota

 - Team-based approach using all professional and allied healthcare professionals was critical to continuous management of clients.

-- Advanced Nurse Practitioners and Physician Assistances provided much of the care coordination with non-complex cases with only one chronic disease issue, allowing physicians the time to manage more complex multi-chronic disease cases with hypertension control problems.
+- Advanced Nurse Practitioners and Physician Assistants provided much of the care coordination with non-complex cases with only one chronic disease issue, allowing physicians the time to manage more complex multi-chronic disease cases with hypertension control problems.

 - Registered Nurses followed written protocols provided by physicians to follow patients under control, allowing ANPs and NPs time to manage cases with medium–level complications.